 Educational Leadership Award for Collaborative Teaching

 One award is presented annually to recognize the collaborative work of a team of colleagues whose leadership has made a significant contribution to student learning at the department, Faculty or institutional level (primarily at Dalhousie, and possibly beyond the institution).
 The award is open to all Dalhousie University faculty members, including department chairs and deans.
+The award may be withheld if there are no suitable candidates.

 The principal and overriding consideration in adjudicating submissions is that the projects reflect significant teaching collaboration in values, design, implementation, practices, and assessment in fostering student learning.
 Submissions should demonstrate noteworthy student engagement resulting from the collaborative approach to teaching, based on systematic assessment of learning outcomes.
 The project should have potential for application and influence beyond the originating department(s).